adgaming-workshop/Varangine-Alpha/Dillinger.md

 ```
 ### ge::Scripts
 You can add your own settings to game object by using scripts.
-For this purpose, you need to fuck that shit up bruh
+For this purpose, you need to fuck that shit up bruh and stop using our engine, u smoke too much bruh
 ## Functions
 ### void ge::runApplication();
 Opening main window